janfelix/Deep6/README.md

 See [LICENSE](https://github.com/janfelix/Deep6/blob/main/LICENSE) for licensing

 ### Setup Environment and Install Packages
-These instructions are focused on Linux based servers and using Python 3.6, especially the tensorflow-gpu package can be difficult to implement for other systems.
-The sequence prediction is fully functional, custom model training when using different versions of tensorflow-gpu might be impaired.
+Clone the "Deep6" repository using the code button on top or in your terminal using: `git clone https://github.com/janfelix/Deep6.git`.
+The Master directory includes the license file, this readme file, a conda yml file and the python scripts.
+The Model directory contains the pre-trained default models.
+The installation instructions are focused on Linux systems and use Python 3.6.
+The tensorflow-gpu package can be difficult to implement for non Linux systems, custom model training when using different versions of tensorflow-gpu might be impaired.

 #### Using virtual environment
 ```